-This article is a great resource for getting your school set up for remote learning.
-If you are an educator or a school leader, these resources may help:
+This article is a great resource for getting your educational institution set up for remote learning.
+If you're an educator, educational leader, or IT professional, these resources may help:

 - A collection of articles written for educators including how-to guidance for the most important first steps in teaching in Teams.

 - A 1-hour online course in the Microsoft Educator Center shows how educators use Teams in their professional lives.
 Transform Learning with Microsoft Teams.

 - A 1-hour online course in the Microsoft Educator Center leads educators through teaching in Class Teams.
 Crafting a Collaborative Learning Environment with Class Teams.